Sometimes, all you need is one high converting landing page to bring in the big bucks.

 Next, it’s time to find out more about what your prospects want.

-One thing to be careful of when conducting market research is that what prospects SAY may not match what they DO.
-For example, if you survey your email list to find out their challenges, they may say they are struggling with traffic generation.
+One thing to be careful of, when conducting market research, is that what prospects SAY may not match what they DO.
+For example, if you survey your email list to find out their challenges, they may say that they are struggling with traffic generation.

-But you may not realize that they don’t really don’t want another e-book or a piece of software that promises an avalanche of web visitors overnight.
+But, you may not realize that they don’t really want another e-book or a piece of software that promises an avalanche of web visitors overnight.
 Instead, they might be looking for one-on-one video coaching or a webinar where you show them live how you generate traffic to your site.